PrestaShop/docs/src/content/1.7/development/architecture/file-structure/understanding-src-folder.md

 ## PrestaShopBundle

-Adapter classes belong to the `PrestaShopBundle` namespace.
-The bundle contains the "glue" between Symfony framework and PrestaShop business services.
+Bundle classes belong to the `PrestaShopBundle` namespace.
+This folder contains the code composing the application layer, meaning:

+- Classes wrapping PrestaShop business logic into a Symfony application
+- Classes relying heavily on Symfony such as Controllers, Twig templates, Form Types, etc.

 Code in this namespace should follow these rules: